BootleggersROM/BootleggersROM.github.io/about.md

   * Battery LED light settings
   * Type of notifications: Heads up and Ticker, pick your poison
   * Wake and Vibrate on Phone Plugged on Charger
-  * AppOps: Manage your apps permissions in an advanced way[/CODE]
+  * AppOps: Manage your apps permissions in an advanced way

-Also, you can check a full list of Features available [here](https://github.com/BootleggersROM/ExtraStuff/blob/master/Features.md)."
+Also, you can check a full list of Features available [here](https://github.com/BootleggersROM/ExtraStuff/blob/master/Features.md).